 Prior to their departure for their ill-fated trip to reconnoiter Eretz Yisrael, Moshe Rabbeinu gave the spies a "shopping list" of things they should investigate.
-One of these questions for which Moshe sought an answer was: Is it a good land or not?
-It is almost impossible to pass over this pasuk without wondering how our quintessential leader could ask such a question.
-If Hashem had promised that He was taking us into eretz tovah u'rechavah, "A land that was good and spacious" (Shemos 3:8), then what need is there for investigation?
+One of the questions for which Moshe sought an answer was: Is it a good land or not?
+It is almost impossible to read this pasuk without wondering how our quintessential leader could ask such a question.
+If Hashem had promised that He was taking us into eretz tovah u'rechavah, "a land that is good and spacious" (Shemos 3:8), then what need is there to investigate?
 Did anyone doubt Hashem's word?
 The mere fact that Hashem declared that it was good, makes it good.
 No proof is necessary.
 Even if to the human eye it does not appear as "good," it is good - because Hashem said so!
-The Rikanti asks this question and adds that he has no answer other than b'derech sod, by applying Kabbalistic knowledge which opens up the secrets of Torah.
+The Rikanti asks this question and adds that he has no answer other than b'derech sode, by applying Kabbalistic knowledge which opens up the secrets of Torah.

-Horav Shimshon Pincus, zl, turns to Yaakov Avinu's fear that, shema yigrom ha'cheit, "perhaps he had not reached his spiritual potential or his not being home to honor his parents," would serve as a censure against him.
+Horav Shimshon Pincus, zl, turns to Yaakov Avinu's fear that, shema yigrom ha'cheit, "perhaps he had not reached his spiritual potential or because he was not home to honor his parents," and these would be reasons to censure him.
 True, Hashem had promised to protect him, but that was before his transgressions.
 Maybe his indiscretions had negated Hashem's protection.

 Similarly, Moshe feared the effects of the chet ha'eigel, sin of the Golden Calf.

 Eretz Yisrael is sustained by a special shefa, spiritual flow, that emanates from Hashem.

 The Almighty provides this gift out of His deep love for His People.
 What if they egregiously sin against Him, however, in such a manner that provokes Him to remove that shefa?
 This worried Moshe, prompting him to ask the spies to investigate the land.